Clubfoot George: Virginia City

 Lane came to Virginia City in the fall of 1863, the same year that the Montana Vigilantes Committee was formed.
-In Virginia City, Lane became a boot maker working for Dance and Stuart's Store.
+In Virginia City, Lane became a bootmaker working for Dance and Stuart's Store.
 His employers respected him as a hard worker.

 In December 1863, a member of the Innocents gang, George Ives, was subjected to a vigilante trial in Nevada City, Montana.
 Lane rode to Bannack, Montana in order to inform Bannack sheriff Henry Plummer of the trial.
 Lane's aim was to convince Plummer that he should request a civilian trial for George Ives.
 After he learned that Plummer was absent, Lane spoke with two of Plummer's deputies.
 He complained to them of the common vigilantism in Virginia City.
 His sentiments were seen as suspicious by the deputies, who soon had Lane arrested.
 He was told that he was arrested because he was "a road agent, thief, and an accessory to numerous robberies and murders on the highway".
 He did not resist arrest, but told them that "If you hang me, you will hang an innocent man."

 Though some local residents believed that Lane was innocent, the members of the Vigilantes Committee still found him guilty and sentenced him to death by hanging.
 Shortly before the execution, Lane appealed to his employer to confirm his innocence.
 Dance responded that although Lane was always honest in dealings at work, he had no knowledge of George's other activities.
 Dance also admitted that the evidence against Lane was rather strong.
 Lane asked for no more help, but he said, "Well, then, will you pray with me?"
 Dance agreed: "Willingly, George; most willingly," and, according to biographer Langford, "suiting the action to the word, the judge dropped upon his knees, and, with George and Gallagher kneeling beside him, offered up a fervent petition in behalf of the doomed men."

 Lane was then led out of the building to the gallows.
 He saw a friend of his who came to see the execution and said to him, "Good-bye, old fellow.
 I'm gone".
 Lane then took action, and witnesses reported that "without waiting for the box to be removed, he leaped from it, and died with hardly a struggle".

 One witness to the execution said that "He was perfectly cool and collected...
 He evidently thought no more of hanging than the ordinary man woul eating his breakfast."

 Sheriff-outlaw Henry Plummer and his deputies, Buck Stinson and Ned Ray, also alleged members of the gang, were already arrested before on the morning of January 10, 1864 and summarily hanged.